Nottoway Plantation – Why You Should NOT Tour This Plantation

 One of the most disturbing things about the Nottoway Plantation is that it is one of the biggest plantations in the US, which saw almost 300 enslaved people working the grounds at a time.
 While other plantations in the US have accepted the past, Nottoway Plantation has chosen to brush everything under an exceptionally well-preserved rug.

 The current owners have decided to remove all signs of slavery.
 They promote the plantation as a resort, focus on the stunning architecture and wealth of antiques, and memorialize the enslavers.
 They concentrate on glamorizing a lifestyle built on the back-breaking labor of enslaved Black people.
 One of the cruelest times in American history.
-A time that, while many would like to pretend it never happened – it did.
+A time that, while many would like to pretend it never happened, it did.
 A time that many reconciled by claiming it was a benevolent, paternalistic institution with social and economic benefits.
 Nottoway describes slave life as if it were a good thing for all.
-The reality is slavery was harsh, nasty, and dehumanizing.
+The reality is that slavery was harsh, nasty, and dehumanizing.

-The past is hidden so well that many people don’t even know they are standing on the grounds where enslaved people gave their lives – involuntarily.
+The past is hidden so well that many people don’t even know they are standing on the grounds where enslaved people gave their lives, involuntarily.

 Nottoway Plantation’s Crimes

-• Nottoway idealized white supremacy.
+- Nottoway idealized white supremacy.

-• They indirectly promote callowness.
+- They indirectly promote callowness.

-• They decline to educate visitors on all aspects of history – not just the pieces that are “glamorous.”
+- They decline to educate visitors on all aspects of history, not just the pieces that are “glamorous.”

-• It’s a kick in the teeth to families that were enslaved here.
+- It’s a kick in the teeth to families that were enslaved here.

-• It is a real F*** you to Black people in America.
+- It is a real F*** you to Black people in America.

 Bottom Line: I disagree with the concept of people being allowed to tour a plantation and only see the glamorous romanticized gardens and mansions.
 This, to me, presents a false illusion that does more damage than good – it enables ignorance.